HEALTH RISKS

 O O O O O 39.
 The rivers, streams, and land are free of litter in my community.

 O O O O O 40.
-I feel that some plants (like nuclear or chemical) could have a negative
+I feel that some plants (like GMO, radiated or with added chemicals) could have a negative effect on my health.

 PULSE CHART